solana-labs/solana-program-library/docs/src/token.md

 [Javascript
 bindings](https://github.com/solana-labs/solana-program-library/blob/master/token/js/client/token.js)
-are available that support loading the Token Program on to a chain and issuing instructions.
+are available that support loading the Token Program on to a chain and issue instructions.

 ## Command-line Utility